login106287/100-days-of-algorithms/README.md

 ### 100 days of algorithms

-This repository contains notebooks with live code to accompany 100 days of algorithms challenge.
+This repository contains notebooks with live code to accompany 100 days of algorithm challenges.

-I set the challenge for myself to implement algorithm by algorithm, day by day, until the number reaches **100**.
+I set the challenge for myself to implement algorithm by algorithm, day by day until the number reaches **100**.

 The challenge was quite fun and rough, as well.
 Do not expect the implementations to be the best, nor fastest, nor nicest, nor bug-free.
 Do expect to see code written in haste.
 A code that contains the same amount of enthusiasm and love to algorithms as many it contains bugs.